kubewarden/docs/versioned_docs/version-1.8/operator-manual/telemetry/opentelemetry/01-quickstart.md

 integration) and application tracing (via Jaeger integration).

 :::note
-The OpenTelemetry operator must be ready, to create the needed sidecars for the Kubewarden deployments.
+The OpenTelemetry operator must be ready to create the needed sidecars for the Kubewarden deployments.
 Consider deploying the OpenTelemetry Operator in HA in production.
 :::